Valentinazn/Rest-Countries-PFStart2Impact/README.md

-# Front end Mentor - Rest-Countries-API  X Start2Impact Front End Developer final project
+# Start2Impact Front End Developer final project

 As my final project that will allow me to obtain my master's degree as a front end developer, I chose this Front End Mentor challenge.